jlewisbrewer/HomeLibrary/README.md

 - [ ] Enable multiple authors and display books by author in user's library.
 - [ ] Display stats about User's library.

+## License

+This project is available as open source under the terms of the [MIT license](https://opensource.org/licenses/MIT).